Benjanhari Acharial: Infrastructure

 According to the District Census Handbook 2011, Benjanhari Acharial covered an area of 1.0712 km2.
 Budge Budge railway station is 6 km away.
 Among the civic amenities it had protected water supply involving hand pumps.
 It had 1,200 domestic electric connections.
 Among the medical facilities it had a nursing home 4 km away and 1 medicine shop.
 Among the educational facilities it had 1 primary school, 1 high school and 1 senior secondary school.
 The nearest general degree college was at Budge Budge 4 km away.

 Transport

 A short stretch of local roads link Benjanhari Acharial to the Budge Budge Trunk Road.

 Budge Budge railway station is located nearby.

 Education

 Khariberia Vivekananda Vidyapith is a Bengali-medium boys only institution established in 1960.
 It has facilities for teaching from class V to class XII.

 Badamtala High School is a Bengali-medium coeducational institution established in 1973.
 It has facilities for teaching from class VI to class XII.

-Kalipur High School is a Bengali-medum boys only institution established in 1919.
+Kalipur High School is a Bengali-medium boys only institution established in 1919.
 It has facilities for teaching from class V to class XII.

 Kalipur Girls High School is a Bengali-medium girls only institution establishedin 1946.
 It has facilities for teaching from class V to class XII.